-The causes of tooth decay from a baby’s bottle
+The causes of tooth decay from baby bottles

 Bacteria can be passed from mother to baby

-When a baby’s mother cleans a baby’s pacifier or bottle entry point using her mouth or puts the baby’s spoon into her mouth, even if it’s just to check the temperature or taste of the food, any bacteria in the mother’s mouth can be transferred to the baby and start the tooth decay cycle.
+Bacteria can be passed from mother to baby in a variety of ways.
+For example, when a baby’s mother cleans their baby’s pacifier or bottle entry point using her mouth.
+Or if she puts the baby’s spoon into her mouth, even if it’s just to check the temperature or taste of the food.
+Any bacteria in the mother’s mouth can be transferred to the baby and start the tooth decay cycle.

 Ways to prevent tooth decay from a baby’s bottle

 Fortunately decay in a baby’s first teeth can be prevented.
 One of the first things a mother should do is not to share her saliva with her baby.
 This means through the use of bottles, spoons and pacifiers.
 After feeding it’s suggested that the baby’s gums are wiped with a clean cloth.
-Up to age 3 years your baby’s first teeth should be brushed carefully with a small amount of toothpaste containing fluoride which is the size of a rice grain only.
-From ages of 3 to 6 years this should be increased to a pea size.
+Up to age 3 years your baby’s first teeth should be brushed carefully with a small amount of toothpaste containing fluoride.
+The amount of toothpaste used should be the size of a rice grain only.
+From the ages of 3 to 6 years this should be increased to a pea-size.
 The child should be supervised until you are sure the toothpaste isn’t going to be swallowed.